Things to consider when restructuring

 What to do…

-- Visit our Registration and Licences page for information on which agencies to contact with your changes.
+- Visit our Registrations topic for information on which agencies to contact with your changes.

 - Visit the Choosing your business structure page on the ATO website for more information on how a change in business structure can affect your tax obligations.